 Quito, Ecuador’s capital city, is nestled at a breathtaking altitude of roughly 2800m (9300 ft).
 Quito is surrounded by the Andes mountains and many volcanic peaks.
 I spent two months living in Quito and teaching yoga at a hostel in old town.
 During that time I took advantage of exploring the various neighborhoods, shops, and activities the city has to offer.
-But I also came to learn that most visitors to Ecuador stay for one to two days in Quito before heading over to explore the Galapagos Islands or simply pass through on their way to Colombia or Peru.
+But I also came to learn that most visitors to Ecuador stay for one to two days in Quito before heading over to explore the Galapagos Islands on a DIY trip or simply pass through on their way to Colombia or Peru.

 So while two months may be too long for most people to spend here, I’ve compiled some of the best activities you can do with two days in Quito to make the most of your visit!
 Side note, I’m not great at packing, but I found this Ecuador packing list to help you make sure you have everything you need for Ecuador.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to click and make a purchase and booking.
 For more, check out my disclosure.
 And thank you for helping me keep this blog running!

 A Few Fun Facts About Quito

 - It’s the second highest capital city, with La Paz being the first.
 Two days may not be long enough to acclimatize to the altitude (it affects everyone differently).
 Therefore, I don’t recommend scheduling any strenuous activities, like hiking, as most people won’t be ready for it!
 I mean seriously, after two months of living there, I still got breathless walking up the stairs in the hostel.

 - Thanks to its well preserved, and beautiful, old town Quito is a UNESCO World Heritage Site.